accessibility/Axioms/README.md

 - **Designing for the starburst of humanity, will produce better products and services than first working within the Pareto Principle and then trying to apply WCAG.** Design for the fringe.
 - **Uncomplicated interfaces are easier to make accessible and will be simpler to maintain.**
 - **Keep it simple.** Start with sound document structure.
 On the web that means semantic HTML and adding WAI-ARIA if the semantics can't be added through HTML.
 Use CSS to solve visual layout issues and JavaScript to enhance behavior.
-- **Often WAI-ARIA isn't properly applied.** WAI-ARIA is an important enhancement to HTML5, but it must be very carefully applied.
+- **No ARIA is better than bad ARIA.** Often WAI-ARIA isn't properly applied.
+WAI-ARIA is an important enhancement to HTML5, but it must be very carefully applied.
 - **It is more difficult to assess WAI-ARIA semantics than it is HTML5.** Sites with lots of WAI-ARIA will take more time to evaluate if is accessible.

 ## Software